infamous-flu/RL_04/README.md

 # Reinforcement Learning Assignment 4: DQN vs. PPO

-This project demonstrates Deep Q-Network (DQN) and Proximal Policy Optimization (PPO) agents for reinforcement learning (RL) experiments using the LunarLander environment.
+This project demonstrates Deep Q-Network (DQN) and Proximal Policy Optimization (PPO) agents for reinforcement learning (RL) experiments using gymnasium environments.
 The agents are trained and evaluated through configurable settings, with the results recorded and logged.

 ## Project Structure